 For example, in 2007, the government estimated they would need to build 240,000 homes a year until 2016, to keep up with growing demand.
 However, after the credit crunch, housing completions fell to 100,00 a year.

 more data on housing market supply and future population trends

 UK housing construction. see also UK construction

 Between 1950 and the early 1980s, the percentage of homes which were bought, steadily increased, and the renting sector fell.
-Mrs Thatcher encouraged this trend in the 1980s, with a policy of encouraging home ownership.
+Mrs Thatcher encouraged this trend in the 1980s, with a policy of encouraging home ownership and selling off council homes.
 Mrs Thatcher allowed the sale of council properties to their tenants.
 The stock of social housing has fallen since the early 1980s.

 However, the trend in home ownership has been reversed in the last decade, due to declining affordability of home ownership.

 local authority housing stock has plummeted due to the popular right to buy scheme and transfer of housing stock to housing associations.

 Regional house prices

 Regional trends in house price to income ratios

 The volatility of UK house prices.
 Though it should be noted these statistics show nominal house price changes.
 In the 1970s, high inflation rates magnified the nominal house price rises.